apache/mynewt-site/docs/newt/command_list/newt_target.md

  Sub-command  | Usage                  | Explanation
 -------------| -----------------------|-----------------
-set       | newt target set myblinky compiler=arm-none-eabi-m4 | Set the compiler for the 'myblinky' target to the gcc compiler for embedded ARM chips. unset       | newt target unset myblinky compiler | Remove the setting for the compiler for the 'myblinky' target. delete       | newt target delete myblinky | Delete the target description for the target named 'myblinky'.
+set       | newt target set myblinky compiler=arm-none-eabi-m4 | Set the compiler for the 'myblinky' target to the gcc compiler for embedded ARM chips. set       | newt target set myblinky compiler | Lists the valid values currently available to be assigned for target attribute (variable) 'compiler'.
+For example, arm-none-eabi-m0, arm-none-eabi-m4, sim.
+As Mynewt grows, the number of possible values will grow. unset       | newt target unset myblinky compiler | Remove the setting for the compiler for the 'myblinky' target. delete       | newt target delete myblinky | Delete the target description for the target named 'myblinky'.
 Note that it does not remove any binaries or clean out the directory for this target. create       | newt target create blink_f3disc | Create a new target description by the name 'blink_f3disc'.
 The architecture is 'sim' by default and can be changed using subcommand 'set' above.